The rapid development of technology for finance has meant that now more than ever CFO’s have an extensive choice when it comes to building resilience.

 Using financial technology to ditch manual processes means that staff can be transferred to much more useful tasks whilst technology takes care of the day-to-day work.

-Staff expenses systems like Rydoo use automated workflows to carry out routine tasks and this can eliminate up to 80% of the work that adds no value for the company and simply distracts finance staff from their core responsibilities.
+Staff expense systems like Rydoo use automated workflows to carry out routine tasks and this can eliminate up to 80% of the work that adds no value for the company and simply distracts finance staff from their core responsibilities.

 One of the most challenging areas for finance staff is managing payroll and fielding questions from employees usually takes an enormous amount of time.